AdobeDocs/experience-manager-learn.en/help/forms/variables-aem-workflow/part2.md

 ---
 title: Variables in AEM Workflow[Part2]

-seo-title: Variables in AEM Workflow[Part2]
-description: Using variables of type xml,json,arraylist,document in aem workflow
+description: Using variables of type XML, JSON, ArrayList, Document in an AEM workflow
-seo-description: Using variables of type xml,json,arraylist,document in aem workflow

-feature: Workflow
-topics: development
-audience: developer
-doc-type: tutorial
-activity: understand
 version: 6.5

 topic: Development